dcurrie/nelua-bbtree/README.md

 but instead always yield a new updated structure.
 When insertions or deletions to the tree are made, we attempt to reuse as much of the old structure as possible.

-Because Nelua has an included garbage collector, Nelua programs can run without Nelua's gc.
+Nelua has a garbage collector, but Nelua programs can run with or without Nelua's gc.
 To accommodate them, `wbtforestT` manages its own heap of nodes and list of tree roots.
 Operations on trees always return a new root, called a `wbtmapT`.
 In garbage collected environments, the `__gc` metamethods on `wbtmapT` and `wbtforestT` will clean up internal `wbtforestT` resources.
 In non-gc